Bus Accidents and Farmers Insurance

 There are exceptions to these insurance requirements, and they DO NOT apply to:

 Insurance regulations and requirements can vary for different types of buses based on their use category.
 The institutions that insure these fleets are often liable parties in the case of an accident.
-Your experienced bus accident attorney (link to commercial vehicle when up) will be able to examine the details and circumstances of your accident to evaluate which liable parties to pursue for damages.
+Your experienced bus accident attorney will be able to examine the details and circumstances of your accident to evaluate which liable parties to pursue for damages.

 Causes of bus accidents are often the same as causes of other motor vehicle collisions, although the size, weight, and bearing of buses do account for some differences.
 Due to their height and weight distribution, buses are more susceptible to rollover after certain types of impact or speed changes.
 Even if the bus driver is driving safely, the cars around them and in their larger blind spots can cause accidents.
 Some bus accident causes include: